podenv/silverkube/README.md

 Roadmap
 -------

-* create restricted service account
 * implement a tool to start applications from the desktop environment
-* add security context to prevent privileged pod
+* add security context to prevent privilege escallation